-Statutory policy

-To be reviewed every two years
+Statutory policy To be reviewed annually

-Last Reviewed: 2017

-Review Due: 2019
+Last Reviewed: 2019 Review Due: 2020

 Ref.
 Special Educational Needs and Disability Code of Practice: 0 to 25 years.
 Statutory guidance for organisations who work with and support children and young people with special educational needs and disabilities DfE January 2015.